Ovarian cancer Treatment in West Orange, NJ

 Dr. Thad Denehy specializes in providing treatment for ovarian cancer in West Orange, NJ.
 With over 30 years of experience, Dr. Denehy has the expertise to ensure your treatments goes as smoothly and painlessly as possible.
-Learn more and call to schedule your consultation today.
+Dr. Denehy sees patients from Maplewood, Millburn, Livingston, Roseland, Bloomfield, and more.
+Call to schedule your consultation today.

 Common Symptoms of Ovarian Cancer

 Ovarian cancer is difficult to detect because the symptoms aren’t obvious and the ovaries are deep within the abdominal cavity.
 The common ovarian cancer symptoms include:

 - Changes in Menstruation

 There are four stages of ovarian cancer and your doctor will determine your stage during surgery.
 These are the stages of ovarian cancer:

 - Stage I – Growth of the cancer is limited to the ovaries.
 Stage I includes an A, B and C phase.
 Each describe exactly where in the ovaries the cancer is located, such as whether the cancer is on the outside of the ovary or whether it is confined to the inside of the ovary.

 - Stage II – During stage II, the cancer involves one or both of the ovaries with pelvic extension.

 - Stage III – Growth of the cancer is in one or both of the ovaries.
 Stage III also involves the cancer spreading beyond the pelvis and/or spreading to the lymph nodes.